microsoft/vscode-docs/docs/python/jupyter-support.md

 1. To start the debugger, use one of the following options:

     - For the whole notebook, open the Command Palette (`kb(workbench.action.showCommands)`) and run the **Python: Debug Current File in Python Interactive Window** command.
     - For an individual cell, use the **Debug Cell** adornment that appears above the cell.
 The debugger specifically starts on the code in that cell.
+By default, **Debug Cell** just steps into user code.
+If you want to step into non-user code, you need to uncheck **Data Science: Debug Just My Code** in the Python extension settings (`kb(workbench.action.openSettings)`).

 1. To familiarize yourself with the general debugging features of VS Code, such as inspecting variables, setting breakpoints, and other activities, review [VS Code debugging](/docs/editor/debugging.md).